Creating a homeowners association violation letter

 2. Provide a detailed written account of the HOA rule that was broken.
 Cite the rule based on where it appears in the governing documents, indicate how the owner broke that rule, and add any information about when and where the violation was witnessed.
 After that, explain what the owner must do (or stop doing) in order to resolve the issue.

 3. The third step is to include a deadline by which the offending party must rectify the violation.
-When determining this time frame, it’s important to take into account the type of violation and the amount of it might take to rectify it.
+When determining this time frame, it’s important to take into account the type of violation and the amount of time it might take to rectify it.
 The HOA’s governing documents should state how much time an owner has to remedy the situation.
-Some states may also have laws about this.
-Some HOA bylaws may even contain information on how the owner is expected to respond to the notice.
+Some states may also have laws about violations and timelines.
 Following the violation schedule is important because it prevents HOAs from handling violations irregularly or unfairly.

-5. The final step is to send the letter to the offending homeowner.
-Many HOAs have the option to send notices electronically, but some may have to send it through registered or certified mail.
+5. The final step is to send the letter to the offending owner.
+Many HOAs have the option to send notices electronically, but some may have to send them through registered or certified mail.

 HOAs must be patient and follow the process before taking more serious actions

-It’s important to note that most HOAs will send two or three consecutive violation letters to give the owner ample time to resolve the issue before taking more serious actions.
-The first letter usually contains details of the violation and how it will affect the community both fiscally and ethically.
+It’s important to note that most HOAs will send two or three violation letters before taking more serious actions.
+This is done to give the owner ample time to resolve the issue .

-Keep the tone assertive, positive and professional, keeping in mind that this is a valued member of the community and a neighbor to members of the board.
+Keep the tone assertive, positive and professional, keeping in mind that this person is a member of the community and a neighbor to members of the board.

 The right to a fair notice